hypothesis/h/docs/hacking/install.rst

 Running h
 ---------

-Run the following command to start the Hypothesis web service.
-If this is a fresh clone of the repository, this may take some time to run, as it will need to install the application dependencies and build the client assets.
+Start the Hypothesis web service:

 .. code-block:: bash

     make dev

+The first time you run ``make dev`` it might take a while to start because it'll need to install the application dependencies and build the client assets.

 This will start the server on port 5000 (http://localhost:5000), reload the application whenever changes are made to the source code, and restart it should it crash for some reason.

-If you are making changes to the client, or the JavaScript code or styles for the service, you may find it useful to run `gulp watch`.
-This will automatically rebuild the assets whenever the source files change.
+If you are making changes to the client, or the JavaScript code or styles for the service, you may find it useful to run this command from your ``h`` directory in a separate terminal:

 .. code-block:: bash

     gulp watch

+``gulp watch`` will automatically rebuild the assets whenever the source files change.

-When `gulp watch` is running, you can visit http://localhost:3000 to see a page with an embedded Hypothesis client which will automatically reload when styles, templates or JavaScript source files are changed.
+When ``gulp watch`` is running, you can visit http://localhost:3000 to see a page with an embedded Hypothesis client which will automatically reload when styles, templates or JavaScript source files are changed.